-Philippa herself is self-taught (“it took five years until I felt really confident”) but that hasn’t stopped her vision for relaxed and joyful arrangements garnering her an army of fans, including the Duke and Duchess of Sussex, who engaged her to do their wedding flowers.
+Philippa herself is self-taught (“it took five years till I felt really confident”) but that hasn’t stopped her vision for relaxed and joyful arrangements garnering her an army of fans, including the Duke and Duchess of Sussex, who engaged her to do their wedding flowers.
 And while such a commission might suggest a formal eye for floral arrangements, Philippa’s vision couldn’t be more different.
 “It’s so hard to go wrong with flowers,” she explains.
 “I get so frustrated when I see a colour wheel in a flower book.
 Ignore that!
 The only combination that doesn’t work is red and white because it jars, but I can’t think of another combination that won’t work.
-If it looks garish, celebrate that!”
+If it looks garish - celebrate that!”

 Philippa also prefers to avoid traditional sources of inspiration (books, fabrics and the like) in favour of nature, particularly meadows and hedgerows, parks and woodlands.
 “I went for a run in the forest yesterday,” she explains, “and it was pouring with rain but there were so many layers of green and different scales of ferns.
 You can get a strong feeling from the landscape.”
 Equally, she recommends examining the tiny details in nature - studying the structure of a cow parsley bloom or spray coronation (“it’s insane how the petals fold”) for ideas.
 Philippa is not discerning when it comes to flowers that are in or out of fashion.
 “I don’t merit a value on a flower,” she explains, “it’s whatever feels right and works.
 I love a stem that I can find in a hedgerow as much as I love a rose that costs £10 per stem.”

 That said, Philippa does have top tips on caring for and displaying blooms, such as:

 Start a vase collection with a large urn (with a narrow rim which will support the arrangement) and a set of three bud vases.